Elsa Bloodstone: Comparisons to Buffy

+Supporting characters

+Jeff the Land Shark became a recurring companion to Elsa during the period in which she worked alongside Deadpool in his monster kingdom.
+Though initially uncertain about the animal, she became one of his most devoted protectors over the course of Deadpool vol. 7 #1–10, to a degree that the series played for comic effect.

+During Kelly Thompson's run on Deadpool, beginning with issue #7 and illustrated by Gerardo Sandoval, Elsa developed a romantic entanglement with Wade Wilson that Thompson characterized as a love/hate dynamic.
+The arc centered on a corruption of the Bloodgem that left Elsa dying, with Deadpool as the unlikely figure positioned to save her.
+Thompson drew parallels between the two characters, both highly dangerous individuals with a flexible moral code who struggle to integrate into conventional superhero roles, as the basis for their pairing.

 Other versions

 Iron Man: Viva Las Vegas

 In an archaeological expedition, Elsa and her team find the stone statue of Fin Fang Foom.
-She sells this statue to Tony Stark for the opening of his new casino only for the statue to release the actual dragon himself from his stone tomb.
+She sells this statue to Tony Stark for the opening of his new casino, only for the statue to release the actual dragon himself from his stone tomb.

 Marvel Zombies

-Elsa Bloodstone alongside the other members of Nextwave show up "in a purely superfluous cameo" in the third issue of the Marvel Zombies vs. The Army of Darkness to save Ash from a zombified Power Pack, before being "Ruthlessly dispatched off-panel in the most humiliating and degrading ways imaginable" moments later.
+Elsa Bloodstone alongside the other members of Nextwave show up "in a purely superfluous cameo" in the third issue of the Marvel Zombies vs. The Army of Darkness to save Ash from a zombified Power Pack, before being "ruthlessly dispatched off-panel in the most humiliating and degrading ways imaginable" moments later.

-Secret Wars (2015)

-During the "Secret Wars" storyline, a variation of Elsa Bloodstone is the commander of super-powered soldiers manning a wall called the Shield that keeps the threats of the Deadlands, Perfection, and New Xandar from the rest of the Battleworld domains.
-A teleportation accident leaves Elsa far from safety, hunted by powered zombies in the Deadlands and with a strange human girl she dubs Shuttup in her care.

 In other media

 Television

-Elsa Bloodstone appears in the Marvel Cinematic Universe / Disney+ special Werewolf by Night, portrayed by Laura Donnelly.
-This version is the estranged stepdaughter of Verussa Bloodstone.
+Elsa Bloodstone appears in Werewolf by Night, portrayed by Laura Donnelly.
+Director Michael Giacchino deliberately moved away from the character's comics presentation, which he described as hypersexualized, reworking her costume from the crop top and high heels of the source material into more practical attire.
+"I wanted her to be badass, of course, but I wanted her to be smart, I wanted her to be vulnerable, I just wanted her to be a real person," Giacchino said.
+"Laura Donnelly embodies all of that in spades."